SteidleR/katacoda-scenarios/python-pyspark/step4.md

 The next step is to use pyspark for reading and writing data.
 Therefore we use a dataset (See [toy-dataset](https://www.kaggle.com/datasets/carlolepelaars/toy-dataset)) from [kaggle](https://www.kaggle.com) in csv format.

-The PySpark DataFrame has a rich set of API which supports reading and writing many different file formats, including but not limited to [5]:
+The PySpark DataFrame has a rich set of APIs which supports reading and writing many different file formats, including but not limited to [5]:
  - csv
  - text
  - Parquet